juhasev/sample-ninja-help/member-app-refer-friends-settings.md

 > **TIP:** Use the sliders below to set margins for your text block.
 You can use the margins to prevent text from overlapping features on the background image.

 > **IMPORTANT** We recommend using the least amount of margins and keeping your messaging short.
-This is to ensure that all the text fits on a mobile phone screen!
+This is to ensure that all the text fits on mobile phone screens!

 > **NOTE** You cannot have different images for different locales.